 Get some good boots/ runners for walking/ hiking.
 There’s so many trails out there even the biggest hater of the outdoors gets out there.
 Get your camera ready and get your smiles on, you’re bound to meet someone who’s new to the area.

 The sun here is evil and I mean burns-within-a-second evil.
 It’s very strong, even in Winter, so get a big pot of suncream and slip, slop, slap my friends.

 Get up to speed on what’s happening with the hospital, who isn’t pulling their weight at QLDC, a new breed of sheep… all can be discovered at Crux.
 A fantastic journalistic goldmine.

 Happiness House for everything you might need even if you don’t need it.
 Access to supportive chats and somewhere warm to hang out.
 They have weekly groups, free food, second hand stuff and access to Legal advice every month.

-Queenstown Lakes Family Centre works with people experiencing mild to moderate mental health difficulties.
+Central Lakes Family Services for anyone experiencing family violence/ abuse or sexual assault and families experiencing mild to moderate mental health difficulties.
 Families, individuals, children.

 Citizens Advice Bureau.
 Not sure if it’s legal? ask the experienced team here.

 Lakes District Hospital Emergency and Midwife team

 Queenstown Lakes Women – 1500 strong founded my moi!
 A safe and supportive environment for wāhine and anyone identifies.

 Queenstown Creative Collective